For each charging station, you can also enter users and create charging rules. Furthermore, users can also enter charging rules for themselves.

 Now you can assign users to each EVSE by editing the corresponding EVSE in the configuration dialogue and entering one of the user's PINs.
 The PIN determines the user.
 However, all PINs entered by the user can enable charging.

 Every few seconds, the Charging Manager evaluates the charging rules assigned to the EVSE and those of the users stored for this EVSE.
 Each set of charging rules for the EVSE and for the user is searched in the order entered.
 As soon as a charging rule applies, it is applied and all subsequent rules are ignored.
+If at least one charge rule is specified, but none is found, charge current 0 applies.
 This happens for the rule set for the EVSE and the rule set for the user.
-If both a EVSE rule and a user rule apply, the Charging Manager takes the smaller charging power.
+If a rule for the EVSE and for the user applies, the Charging Manager uses the lower charging capacity.

 For each rule, you can specify the days of the week for which it should apply.

 There are 3 types of rules: